 “Sufficient cash flow in your business checking accounts, especially payroll accounts, is critical,” says tax lawyer Daniel Petri, a tax analyst with the Tax Defense Network.
 “Small-business owners should always make sure they have the necessary cash flow to meet all monthly business expenses.”

 2. Net Income

 Closely related to cash flow is your net income, which is also known as your net earnings and net profit.
-This figure constitutes the result of subtracting all your expenses, including taxes, from your income.
+This figure constitutes the result of subtracting all your expenses from your income.
 It's not adjusted for items like depreciation.
 Like cash flow, your net profit is a good indicator of whether you're earning or losing money.

 3. Profit and Loss

 This figure is found on what's commonly known as your P&L statement, which is a snapshot of your company’s income (sales and revenue) minus expenses during a specific period of time, which is generally quarterly, every six months or yearly.
 Knowing your company’s profit and loss over time allows you to project earnings and make realistic plans for the future, both short term and long term.